ErickSch/ErickSch/README.md

 **`Hello`**

 I'm a student at ITESM in Mexico, I love programming and I'm currently on my 2nd year of my B.S. in Computer Sciences & Technologies.
-I'm originally from Culiacán, Sinaloa but I study in Monterrey, Nuevo León.
+I'm originally from Culiacán, Sinaloa but I study in Monterrey, Nuevo León in Mexico.

 **`👨‍💻 I've programmed in:`**